tkatz123/fake-news-detection/README.md

 - `Code/app.py`: Main Streamlit application for user interaction and real-time predictions
 - `Code/download_data.py`: Script to securely download the dataset using a user-provided Kaggle API key
 - `Code/exploratory_analysis.ipynb`: Jupyter notebook containing preliminary exploratory data analysis of the dataset
+- `Code/model_evaluation.ipynb`: Jupyter Notebook presenting a comprehensive evaluation of model performance and analysis of the machine learning pipeline.
 - `Code/preprocessing_methods.ipynb`: Functions for text preprocessing, cleaning, and sentiment annotation
 - `Code/preprocessing_notebook.ipynb`: Development notebook used for iterative testing of preprocessing techniques
 - `Code/train_models.py`: Pipeline for training, evaluating, and saving Logistic Regression, Random Forest, and meta-classifier models